aallali/CRUD-Authentication-Serverless-AWS/README.md

 ### Using NPM

-- Run `yarn add` to install the project dependencies
+- Run `npm install` to install the project dependencies
 - Run `npx sls deploy` to deploy this stack to AWS

 ### Using Yarn

-- Run `yarn` to install the project dependencies
+- Run `yarn install` to install the project dependencies
 - Run `yarn sls deploy` to deploy this stack to AWS

 ## Test your service